clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

 #### Linked List Data Structures

-- [ ] Work with Nodes in a Linked List
+- [x] **Work with Nodes in a Linked List** - ✅ Completed with 100% test coverage and fundamental node operations demonstration
 - [ ] Create a Linked List Class
 - [ ] Remove Elements from a Linked List
 - [ ] Search within a Linked List